ubccr/xdmod-value-analytics/docs/configuration.md

 title: Configuration Guide
 ---

-Ensure that [Open XDMoD](http://open.xdmod.org) is installed and configured correctly and the [shredder](http://open.xdmod.org/shredder.html) and [ingestor](http://open.xdmod.org/ingestor.html) scripts have been run successfully before configuring the Value Analytics module.
+**IMPORTANT**: Ensure that [Open XDMoD](http://open.xdmod.org) is installed and configured correctly and the [shredder](http://open.xdmod.org/shredder.html) and [ingestor](http://open.xdmod.org/ingestor.html) scripts have been run successfully before configuring the Value Analytics module.
+These steps must be taken before the Value Analytics module is configured because once configured, Open XDMoD will be unable to ingest job data again until Value Analytics data has been ingested.
+(This limitation is planned to be removed before a production-ready version of this module is released.)

 Run Configuration Script
 ------------------------